A Comprehensive Guide to the Different Careers in Blood Work

 What Type of Training is Involved?

 Training to become a medical lab technician is a hands-on program.
-It requires you to complete some type of certification, or receive an associate’s degree from a credited institution or college.
+It requires you to complete some certification, or receive an associate’s degree from a credited institution or college.
 These degrees typically take about two years to complete.
 However, you may be able to speed up the processes, depending on your course load.

 Most medical lab technician training will cover subjects like human anatomy, blood coagulation, microbiology, and biochemistry.
 The idea is to learn the skills that will allow you to perform life-saving tests on patients.

-In order to be comfortable working with physicians to help diagnose illnesses, most medical lab technician training courses also require a clinical practicum.
+To be comfortable working with physicians to help diagnose illnesses, most medical lab technician training courses also require a clinical practicum.
 This allows you even more hands-on experience.
 It also prepares you for the fast-paced environment that comes from working in a hospital.

 When you complete your training, many schools offer free application to take the MLT certification exam.
 Even if the state you plan on working in doesn’t require certification, it’s always a good idea to take this extra step.
 Not only could your state eventually require it, but it will help you to stand out in the job market.